Thirty-two bar form

 "Over the Rainbow" (Arlen/Harburg) exemplifies the 20th-century popular 32-bar song.

 The 32-bar form, also known as the AABA song form, American popular song form and the ballad form, is a song structure commonly found in Tin Pan Alley songs and other American popular music, especially in the first half of the 20th century.

 The song form consists of four sections: an eight-bar A section; a second eight-bar A section (which may have slight changes from the first A section); an eight-bar B section, often with contrasting harmony or "feel"; and a final eight-bar A section.
 The core melody line is generally retained in each A section, although variations may be added, particularly for the last A section.

-Examples of 32-bar AABA form songs include "Over the Rainbow", "I Got Rhythm", "What'll I Do", "Make You Feel My Love", "The Man I Love", "Dream River", "Primrose Lane", "Let's Get Away From It All", and "Blue Skies".
-Many show tunes that have become jazz standards are 32-bar song forms.
+Examples of 32-bar AABA form songs include "Over the Rainbow", "I Got Rhythm", "What'll I Do", "Make You Feel My Love", "The Man I Love", "Primrose Lane", "Let's Get Away from It All", and "Blue Skies".
+Many show tunes that have become jazz standards are 32-bar song forms, like "Misty".

 Basic song form

 At its core, the basic AABA 32-bar song form consists of four sections, each section being eight bars in length, totaling 32 bars.
 Each of these eight-bar sections is assigned a letter name ("A" or "B"), based on its melodic and harmonic content.
 The A sections all share the same melody (possibly with slight variations), and the recurring title lyric typically falls on either the first or last line of each A section.
 The "B" section musically and lyrically contrasts the A sections.
 The "B" section may use a different harmony that contrasts with the harmony of the A sections.
-For example in the song "I've Got Rhythm", the A sections are in the key of B♭, but the B section involves a circle of fifths series of dominant seventh chords going from D^{7}, G^{7}, C^{7}, to F^{7}.
+For example, in the song "I've Got Rhythm", the A sections are in the key of B♭, but the B section involves a circle of fifths series of dominant seventh chords going from D^{7}, G^{7}, C^{7}, to F^{7}.
 Song form terminology is not standardized, and the B section is also referred to as the "middle eight", "bridge", or "primary bridge".

 The song form of "What'll I Do" by Irving Berlin is as follows: